Jajoo/RoboRams6078-App/README.md

 Checkboxes yo

+Working on impleting something like zxing, a barcode maker so I don't have to fiddl with servers

 ##Problems
 If I'm planning to try not to use internet how will I get all the apps sync'd up with match times and such, maybe have app devices plugged up and sync'd before matches